 The emperor penguins gather together to form a tight huddle – also known as a turtle formation – to defend against the cold and bitter weather conditions.
-Each penguin leans forward onto a neighbouring penguin, with the younger ones being in the middle as the impact of the conditions are less severe.
+Each penguin leans forward onto a neighbouring penguin, with the younger ones being in the middle as the impact of the conditions is less severe.

-Penguins on the outside of the huddle formation then shuffle around the edge, which allows each of them to move inside and outside of the huddle to maintain individual defence against the bitter conditions.
+Penguins on the outside of the huddle formation then shuffle around the edge, which allows each of them to move inside and outside of the huddle to maintain an individual defence against the bitter conditions.

 Chile, Argentina and the Falkland Islands

 South America provides a home to many of the world’s species of penguin with the conditions and climate being ideal for them.
-The species of penguin you may be able to see on a Fred.\ expedition cruise include the following:
+The species of penguin you may be able to see on a Fred.\ expedition cruise includes the following:

-Gentoo Penguins have a white stripe above the eyes, a bright orange beak and their main colony can be found on the Falkland islands.
+Gentoo Penguins have a white stripe above the eyes, a bright orange beak and their main colony can be found on the Falkland Islands.

 They are generally one of the more northern species of penguin and are very resourceful – using pebbles and grass to build nests amongst inner grasslands.

-Macaroni Penguins are renowned for their wild hair styles.
+Macaroni Penguins are renowned for their wild hairstyles.
 In contrast to other species, they have orange feathers.

 These penguins prefer to form colonies on rough and sloped ground although the population is, sadly, in decline.